Jonah-Schwartz521/parathyroid-imaging-evaluation/README.md

 -

 ---

-## Daily Progress Log #3
+## Major Progress Log #4 - Visualizations

 ### What We Worked On Today:

+- Made charts to show how well different scans (like 4D CT and SPECT/CT) matched what was found in surgery
+- Built graphs for:
+  - **Concordance**: Showing exact match, side match, or incorrect match
+  - **Age Distribution**: Histogram showing the realtive likelihood of falling into a certian age bracket
+  - **Success Rates**: How often surgery worked depending on scan type
+  - **Localization**: How often scans found the problem area
+  - **PPV vs Sensitivity**: Compared trustworthiness vs how often a scan finds something
+  - **PPV**: Bar graph to show the highest to lowest scores of PPV
+  - **Sensitivity**: Bar graph to show the highest to lowest scores of sensitivity
+- Decided what each chart means and how to explain it in the presentation

+### Notes:
+- The charts helped us see the different pros and cons of each imaging modailty
+- We're using these graphs in our slides to try and tell the story as simple to people wihtout medical background

+---

+## Major Progress Log #5 - Presentation

+### What We Worked On Today:

-- We finished building our presentation for the parathyroid imaging study.
+- We finished making our presentation for the parathyroid imaging study.
-- Focused on making sure each slide tells part of the story clearly — including key metrics like PPV, Sensitivity, and Concordance.
+- Focused on making sure each slide tells part of the story clearly, for metrics like PPV, Sensitivity, and Concordance.
 - Added a summary slide at the end to wrap everything up and highlight the big takeaways.
 - Made sure the visualizations were easy to follow and connected to what we found in the data.
-- Finalized the presentation layout and got it ready to submit.

 ### Notes:
 - We wanted the presentation to explain our findings in a way that makes sense to people who might not have a medical background.